xXsteinXx/chara-analysis_at/index.md

 >Additionally, language models like GPT-2 reflect the biases inherent to the systems they were trained on, so we do not recommend that they be deployed into systems that interact with humans unless the deployers first carry out a study of biases relevant to the intended use-case.
 We found no statistically significant difference in gender, race, and religious bias probes between 774M and 1.5B, implying all versions of GPT-2 should be approached with similar levels of caution around use cases that are sensitive to biases around human attributes.”

 The model in this research is unlikely to present harmful bias based on the limited text it was provided during fine-tuning, but we will run a simple gender bias test.
 Finn is the only human for a majority of the series (most characters being fantasy creatures or humanoids) so race is not a concept.
-Age or religious sentiment bias could be an extension of this work but will be omited here for sake of being concise.
+Age or religious sentiment bias could be an extension of this work but will be omited here.

 ```py
 # first we will generate ten statements that will describe a female character and save them to a list